obonaventure/cnp3/book/network/ipv4.rst

 .. index:: ARP cache

 The easiest way to understand the operation of ARP is to consider the simple network shown above and assume that host `10.0.1.22/24` needs to send an IPv4 packet to host `10.0.1.8`.
 As this IP address belongs to the same subnet, the packet must be sent directly to its destination via the datalink layer service.
 To use this service, the sending host must find the datalink layer address that is attached to host `10.0.1.8`.
 Each IPv4 host maintains an `ARP cache` containing the list of all mappings between IPv4 addresses and datalink layer addresses that it knows.
 When an IPv4 hosts boots, its ARP cache is empty. `10.0.1.22` thus first consults its ARP cache.
 As the cache does not contain the requested mapping, host `10.0.1.22` sends a broadcast ARP query frame on the LAN.
 The frame contains the datalink layer address of the sending host (`A`) and the requested IPv4 address (`10.0.1.8`).
 This broadcast frame is received by all devices on the LAN and only the host that owns the requested IPv4 address replies by returning a unicast ARP reply frame with the requested mapping.
 Upon reception of this reply, the sending host updates its ARP cache and sends the IPv4 packet by using the datalink layer service.
 To deal with devices that move or whose addresses are reconfigured, most ARP implementations remove the cache entries that have not been used for a few minutes.
-Some implementations revalidate ARP cache entries from time to time by sending ARP queries [#farplinux]_.
+Some implementations re-validate ARP cache entries from time to time by sending ARP queries [#farplinux]_.

 .. index:: man-in-the-middle attack